Center for International Education Staff

 Donald F. Ross Jr. serves as director of the Center for International Education (CIE) at Salem State.
 In this capacity, he oversees foreign student advising, study abroad and ESL programs at the university.
 Before coming to Salem State, he was the director of the international students and scholars office at Boston University for 12 years.
 Earlier in his career, he worked for seven years in various international education positions at the University of Massachusetts-Amherst.

-Nelly Wadsworth is assistant director of the Center for International Education where she is responsible for coordinating international student programs.
-She has worked at Salem State for over 14 years and has extensive experience in international student advising, including immigration advising, personal and academic counseling, programming, admissions, and recruitment.
+Nelly Wadsworth is associate director of the Center for International Education where she is responsible for coordinating international student programs.
+She has worked at Salem State for over 19 years and has extensive experience in international student advising, including immigration advising, personal and academic counseling, programming, admissions, and recruitment.

 She assists students in all aspects of their academic and personal lives while in the United States, including living arrangements, cultural adjustment and re-entry.
 She also develops and coordinates cross-cultural programs that benefit both international students and the community.
 She has presented at numerous conference and cross-cultural workshops for elementary and high school teachers, high school students, community organizations, host family program participants, and at the Institute of Undoing Racism.
 She has also participated in recruitment tours throughout Asia.

-Nelly Wadsworth serves on the boards of numerous community organizations and organizing committees.
-Presently, she is board vice-president of Operation Bootstrap in Lynn and co-president of the board of the American Association of University Women, North Shore Area.
-At Salem State, she has been recognized with the Commonwealth Citation for Outstanding Performance Award, the Advisor of the Year and the Volunteer of the Year awards.
+Nelly Wadsworth serves on the boards of numerous community organizations and hold memberships in many different community and professional organizations such as the Massachusetts Council for International Education, American Association of University Women, North Shore Area, Operation Bootstrap, Lynn, International Careers Consortium, League of Women Voters, NAFSA and Pax Populi.
+She has been recognized with the Commonwealth Citation for Outstanding Performance Award, the Advisor of the Year and the Volunteer of the Year awards.

 Yanxia Wang serves as the program coordinator at the Center for International Education.
 A native of Guang Feng in China's Jiang Xi province, Yanxia received her bachelor’s degree in business administration and master’s degree in higher education in student affairs from Salem State University.
 Yanxia is currently the coordinator for the 1+2+1 program and the SEVIS manager.

 Kristjana Sharra is the program assistant of the Center for International Education, and deals with the everyday tasks that help run the office.
-She has been working at the Center for International Education of SSU since 2009 originally as a volunteer.
-She is native of Albania, and speaks fluently Albanian and Greek.
-Her multicultural background contributed to her decision to work at the international office of Salem State University and help international students.
-She received her undergraduate degree in Business Administration in 2011 with Cum Laude honors, and is about to pursue her MBA degree, as well.
+She has been working at the Center for International Education at Salem State University since 2009 originally as a volunteer.
+She is native of Albania, and speaks fluent Albanian and Greek.
+Her multicultural background contributed to her decision to work at the international office of Salem State and help international students.
+She received her undergraduate degree in business administration in 2011 with Cum Laude honors, and is about to pursue her MBA degree, as well.